awsdocs/aws-sdk-for-javascript-v3/doc_source/dynamodb-example-query-scan.md

 **Important**
 These examples use ECMAScript6 \(ES6\)\.
 This requires Node\.js version 13\.x or higher\.
 To download and install the latest version of Node\.js, see [Node\.js downloads\.](https://nodejs.org/en/download)\.
-However, if you prefer to use CommonJS sytax, please refer to [JavaScript ES6/CommonJS syntax](sdk-example-javascript-syntax.md)
+However, if you prefer to use CommonJS syntax, please refer to [JavaScript ES6/CommonJS syntax](sdk-example-javascript-syntax.md)

 ## Querying a table<a name="dynamodb-example-table-query-scan-querying"></a>